jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/ExportData.rst

 ***File type descriptions:***

 **ASCII data** are data exported as ASCII (=text) with header information (see below for header separator) in columnar format, columns are separtated by tabs (white space).
 Exported can be anything - Q/Int/Uncertainty, Size distribution, Model fits,...
 Anything X-Y-(E) data can be exported this way - and imported in other packages.
 No conversions are done - what units and data type is selected, that is exported.
 This is most flexible and compatible export tool.
 *NOTE* DO NOT export slit smeared USAXS data - as of 2017-11 there is no package for data analysis I know about which ha s correctly implemented slit smearing compatible with my USAXS data.
-Export desmeared data or use Irena pac kage for analysis.
+Export desmeared data or use Irena package for analysis.

+*For standard Q/d/2Theta - Intensity - ... :*
+The first column is Q (or d, or twoTheta), second is intensity, third is uncertainty to intensity, and fourth is q (d, or 2-Theta) resolution.

+Now, more details : *Q* is [1/A], d is in [A], 2-Theta in degrees. *Intensity* may be on absolute scale - or may not, depending on what user does in Nika or what the data were imported. *Uncertainty* to intensity - this depends on user setting in Nika, where there are three different methods for uncertainty calculation.
+This is pain as there is no clear ideal uncertainty calculation method.
+Users should always assume these uncertainties are “estimated” values.
+But no one can do any better anyway… *Q* (d, twoTheta) resolution is convolution of pixel size, beam size (if set in Nika) and Nika’s binning of Q points (unless you use max number of points).
+It has Q units and is used to smear models in packages which can do so.
+It is rarely used - sasView can use that and Irena Modeling can use it also.
+Luckily, it is rarely needed.
+So this one you can most likely ignore.
+*If you use Indra (USAXS) data reduction* the uncertainty is estimated value using quite complicated formula in Indra and q-resolution is calculated from number of parameters of the USAXS instrument.
+You can trust those values quite well.

 **XYE GSAS-II compatible** are ASCII data specially formated so GSAS-II package can load them in.
 The tool will take Qvector - or - d spacing - or - Two theta + Intensity and Uncertainty data and export them with header in manner which is compatible with "xye" imported in GSAS-II and likely other powder diffraction/WAXS packages.
 Any input data care converted to TwoTheta-Intensity-Unceertainty and exported with proper header.
 Note that this is really useful ONLY for powder diffraction (WAXS) data reduced by Nika package, it is not useful for SAXS or USAXS!